PARKDALE

 Appointments are unrushed and personal, creating a calm space where care and craft come first.

-Did you know?
+Did You Know?
 Lived-in colour techniques are designed to grow out seamlessly, extending the time between appointments.

 1714 Queen West